antiprism/mpd_oled/INSTALL_MOODE.md

 sudo cp mpd_oled_fifo.conf /usr/local/etc/
 sudo patch -d/ -p0 -N < moode_mpd_fifo.patch
 ```
-Reboot the machine from the Moode UI, then log back in and change to the
+Reboot the machine from the Moode UI.
+When it has restarted, go back to
+the Moode UI and click  "Moode" / "Configure" / "MPD", then click the first
+"APPLY" button on that page.
+This will trigger the regeneration of
+/etc/mpd.conf

-mpd_oled source directory, e.g.
+Log back into the machine and change to the mpd_oled source directory, e.g.
 ```
 cd mpd_oled
 ```